Home / How to Write 350 Word Informative Blog Posts Linking to Another Site

 So what do you write then?
 Almost anything you want as long as you follow the tone and make sure your keyword fits your text.
 If the text is more strictly informative, you need to do research and make sure it’s correct.

+Example: if the blog is about bats, you need to write facts about the specific bat and be accurate.
 But if you’re writing a blog about somebody’s kitchen sink falling apart, you can write whatever you want.
 As long as you keep to the personality of the blog owner.

 This is an important step.
 Often the picture rules vary, and you need to make sure you read what the instructions say and only follow these rules.
 If the instructions say that you are supposed to choose a picture from a free stock-image portal, you need to use the links provided or search for another free stock-image web page.
 It is not ok to take a screen shot of a page or a video.

+When the instructions say that you need a free stock-image, you should download it to your own computer and then upload it to your task in Wordapp.
+And remember, no watermarks in the pictures!
 If there are size rules to the picture, you can match those in a couple of ways.
 Either you use Paint (in Windows) to change the pixels in the setting of the picture, save it and upload to your task.
 Or in some of the free image web pages, you can download in the specific size you want.

 See example pictures.